7 Best AK-47 Rifles You Can Buy for Under $1500 in 2024

 PSA PS-AK47 GF3 Review

 Palmetto State Armory is known for budget firearms.
-But I find this to be both good and bad and the PSA PS-AK47 GF3 is no exception.
-Because of this, the GF3 is affordable but it isn’t the best quality of the bunch.
+But I find this to be both good and bad, and the PSA PS-AK47 GF3 is no exception.
+Because of this, the GF3 is affordable, but it isn’t the best quality of the bunch.

-It gives you a bit more trouble than you’d expect for the price you pay, but personally I think its accuracy and design make up for it.
 I go into detail in my full review of the GF3, so make sure to check it out if you’re curious.

 PSAK-47 GF3 Pros and Cons